Azure

 Dynamic secrets are a core feature in Vault.
 A class of dynamic secrets is on-demand, revocable, time-limited access credentials for cloud providers.

 To consume Azure services (e.g. Azure Kubernetes service), the client must have valid Azure credentials.
-Azure uses service principal to authenticate its users.
+Azure uses to authenticate its users.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
 So each new application adds operational overhead as more service principals are required.

 Automate the process by integrating your applications with Vault's Azure secrets engine.
 The applications ask Vault for Azure credential with a time-to-live (TTL) enforcing its validity so that the credentials are automatically revoked when they are no longer used.